-Property sellers usually just choose a price in their mind that matches whatever they think is reasonable to sell the property for.
-They completely ignore market prices because they don’t know market prices and they don’t want to deal with what “someone else thinks their property is worth”.
+Property sellers here usually just choose a price in their mind that matches whatever the property seller thinks is an achievable price.
+Note that I didn’t say “reasonable”.
+Most sellers completely ignore market prices because they don’t know normal market prices and they don’t want to deal with what “someone else thinks their property is worth”.

 Buyers have to do so much leg-work and due dilligence.

-Since sellers don’t want to use a listing service, this means that buyers need to do a lot of searching.
+Since sellers don’t want to use a listing service or (portal de casas en venta), this means that buyers need to do a lot of searching.
 Hard…manual…searching.
 While looking for properties, I’ve contacted about 30 different land owners from signs I’ve seen on the side of various roads.
-When driving down the road, I’ll see a sign, pull my car over for a moment grab a photo of the sign, send a message to the property seller and maybe/hopefully get a response within a couple of days.
+When driving down the road, I’ll see a sign, pull my car over for a moment grab a photo of the sign with my phone (much easier to save phone numbers), send a message to the property seller and maybe/hopefully get a response within a couple of days.
 Most often I don’t even get a response.

 Land records have been maintained poorly.

 Even if I have the luxury to find a suitable and reasonably-priced piece of land, I still need to research the property title.
 El Salvador has gone through a lot of economic and political transitions over the last 100 years, especially after their civil war in the 1980’s.
 And their government property registry database was only recently implemented.
 That means, in most cases, it’s a challenge to figure out the actual ownership of the property.
-Even if the property owner has physical property records in-hand, it still needs to be verified.
-As I previously mentioned, trust in itself is not sufficient in El Salvador, sometimes the owners themselves don’t know if someone else has a claim to their land, or if the National Registry has recorded the owner information properly.
+Lawyers are needed for this.
+I might even hire more than one lawyer to double-check the documents.

 Verifying property ownership requires submitting physical paper requests in person.

 This is a real pain in the ass.
 There is no email address or online form to submit requests to local manicipalities.
 You literally have to go to the local registry office and submit a physical document (while praying the address was written down in proper format) in order to to submit a request to get property records.
-Imaging looking at 10 properties – this will likely take 3-4 days of time, simply to submit paper requests.
+Imaging looking at 10 properties – this will likely take 3-4 days of time, just to submit paper requests.